Healthy You - Every Day

 Do your research.
 Look into the obstetric practice you are considering to see how it ranks nationally.
 Several LVHN hospitals have been named among the best hospitals offering maternity care by Money, in partnership with The Leapfrog Group.

 “Choosing an obstetric team that listens to your concerns and makes you feel comfortable is important as well.
-Having the right team can help provide reassurance and joy during your unique and special pregnancy and childbirth experience,” Flicker says.
+Having the right team can help provide reassurance and joy during your unique and special pregnancy and childbirth experience,” Dr. Flicker says.

 Obstetrics care